moiri/kobold/README.md

                 (left, right, top, bottom) work properly.
 The animation must be already defined.
-                A moving element with this class will collide with the character only if the character falls/jummps on top of it.
+                A moving element with this class will collide with the character only if the character falls/jumps on top of it.
+                The character is positioned realative to the element on which he is standing and will move with it.
+The character will not collide with other solid but may collide with other moving solids.
+Note that moving solids should be placed in such a way that they can not interfere with each other.
+                The "solidClass" is ignored if an element has the "solidMovingClass".

             "solidColliderClass": "solidCollider"
                 Only used internaly, make sure this class is not used anywhere